 The Mac OS X 10.1 Puma is an operating system that was designed, developed, and sold by Apple in 2001 alongside Apple’s personal computers.
-The system has been released on 25 September 2001, and was available for $129 or was preinstalled on currently sold computers.
+The system has been released on September 25, 2001, and was available for $129 or was preinstalled on currently sold computers.
 Puma was also available as a free update for Mac OS X 10.0 users.
-This software gets the last update (10.1.5) on 5 June 2002 and later has been replaced by a newer version of Mac OS X 10.2 Jaguar.
+This software gets the last update (10.1.5) on June 5, 2002, and later has been replaced by a newer version of Mac OS X 10.2 Jaguar.

-This release brings many improvements like faster application launch time, window resizing, the Dock was the moveable, more customizable interface, hundreds of new drivers, improved CD and DVD burning in Finder as well as in iTunes, better color management system ColorSync 4.0 or enhanced 3D graphics performance.
+This release brings many improvements like faster application launch time, window resizing, the Dock was a moveable, more customizable interface, hundreds of new drivers, improved CD and DVD burning in Finder as well as in iTunes, better color management system ColorSync 4.0 or enhanced 3D graphics performance.

-Today Mac OS X 10.1 Puma is 19 years old!
+Today Mac OS X 10.1 Puma is 22 years old!

-Mac OS X 10.1 Puma – General information
+Mac OS X 10.1 Puma General Information

-|Price||Free (Online update for Mac OS X 10.0 Cheetah users)|
+|Original Price||Free (Online update for Mac OS X 10.0 Cheetah users)|

 $19.95 (CD with update)

-|System Requirements||PowerPC G3 processor (Unfortunately Original PowerBook G3 not supported)|
+|System Requirements||PowerPC G3 processor (Unfortunately Original PowerBook G3 is not supported)|

 128 MB RAM